National Assembly of Women: Meetings

 A second Assembly was held in 1953, and then women came together for a 1955 National Assembly in which they took part in a 17,000 person demonstration against German re-armament.

 In 1975, the National Assembly of Women collaborated with the Women's International Democratic Federation to host a global seminar in London, with representatives from Eastern and Western Europe as well as South Africa.

 The Assembly holds Biennial General Meetings to elect Officers and Executives, who are responsible for the work of the organisation and meet every two months.

 Organising work

 Considered by some to be a communist-affiliated organisation, members of the National Assembly of Women primary advocated for peace and peace-related causes; they also fought for better education, health care, pensions, and childcare.
 They supported the Lamaze progressive birthing technique.
 In 1975, they submitted opinions on the Equal Pay Act and Employment Protection Act to the government.
 In 1987, the National Assembly of Women took 102 delegates to the Congress in Moscow; the Assembly was responsible for distributing invitations to British women for the Moscow Congress, and invited a few members of the Greenham Common Women's Peace Camp.
+The National Assembly of women was also known to have enjoyed close contacts with the London branch of the Caribbean Labour Congress led by Billy Strachan.

 The organisation publishes a quarterly journal, SISTERS (Sisters In Solidarity to End Racism and Sexism).